kedacore/keda-docs/content/docs/2.13/troubleshooting.md

 ```bash
 --profiling-bind-address=":8082"
 ```
-and it will be expose on the port you specify.
+and it will be exposed on the port you specified.

 after enabling it you can port-forward or expose the service and use tool like go tool pprof in order to get profiling data.